MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/add-annotations-hololens.md

 ---
-title: Add annotations in Dynamics 365 Remote Assist on HoloLens (Video)
+title: Add annotations in Dynamics 365 Remote Assist on HoloLens (contains video)
 author: amaraanigbo
 description: Learn how to add and edit annotations in Dynamics 365 Remote Assist on HoloLens ms.author: soanigbo